CougPhenomics/ImagingPAMProcessing/README.md

 The workflow in this repository uses both Python and R and assumes you are familiar enough with these to use them.
 In general though, there is very little code you should need to modify.

 The quickest way to install Python and PlantCV is with [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (a lightweight version of Anaconda).
-To recreate the exact environment with which this repository was tested, download and install Miniconda.
+To recreate the exact environment with which this repository was developed, download and install Miniconda.
 Also, download this repository as a .zip file (see green "Clone or download" button) and extract it to your computer.
 Using a Terminal (MacOS, Linux) or the Anaconda Prompt (Windows), change directory to the repository directory you extracted that contains `environment_manuscript.yml` and use the command `conda env create -f environment_manuscript.yml` to install all necessary packages.
 More generally, you should be able to use `conda env create -f environment_current.yml` to install the most current versions of these libraries (including PlantCV).
 To activate the environment, use for example `conda activate plantcv_current` where `plantcv_current` is the name of your environment.

 You may also find the installation instructions helpful in the [PlantCV documentation](https://plantcv.readthedocs.io/en/stable/installation/#install-via-a-package-manager).

 To install R, download [R from CRAN](https://www.r-project.org/) and then install [RStudio](https://www.rstudio.com/) to make it easier to work with R scripts.
-You will also need to install additional libraries using `install.packages(c('tidyverse','here','magick','tidylog','cowplot','scico','RColorBrewer','bookdown'))`.
+You will also need to install additional libraries using `install.packages(c('tidyverse','here','magick','tidylog','cowplot','scico','RColorBrewer','bookdown','av'))`.
 If something doesn't work please install the requested packages, but the specific package versions used in development can be found in [`RsessionInfo.txt`](RsessionInfo.txt).

 If you have not done so already, download this repository as a .zip file (see green "Clone or download" button) and extract it to your computer.